candykush2025/pos-candy-kush/MOBILE_API_DOCUMENTATION.md

 ## 1. Sales Summary

-Get overall sales metrics and transaction statistics.
+Get day-by-day sales metrics and transaction statistics.
+This endpoint returns detailed data for each day in the selected period, allowing the mobile app to perform its own calculations and summaries.

 **Authentication:** JWT token required

+**Note:** The API returns raw daily data without aggregation.
+Your mobile app should calculate totals, averages, and summaries from the daily data for better performance.

 ### Request